Can the PageRank centrality be manipulated to obtain any desired ranking?

 This set represents the convex span of vectors $\{e_1,...,e_n\}$, and thus is the space of all possible personalization vectors and the space of all possible PageRank vectors of graphs with $n$ nodes.
-Therefore, we can undestand equation \eqref{eq-boldi} as the following map on $\Delta_n$:
+Therefore, we can understand equation \eqref{eq-boldi} as the following map from $\Delta_n$ to itself:

-This maps is injective (however in general it is not surjective) and linear in $v$, so $\pi(G, \alpha, \Delta_n)$ is a polytope (i.e. the convex hull of a finite number of points) in $\Delta_n\subset\R^n$.
-Figure~\ref{fig-map} illustrates this geometrical interpretation of $\pi(G, \alpha, \cdot)$ in case $n=3$.
+This maps is injective (however in general it is not surjective) and linear in $\bm{v}$, so $\bm{\pi}(G, \alpha, \Delta_n)$ is a polytope (i.e. the convex hull of a finite number of points) in $\Delta_n\subset\R^n$.
+Figure~\ref{fig-map} illustrates this geometrical interpretation of $\bm{\pi}(G, \alpha, \cdot)$ in case $n=3$.

 The key point in this geometric viewpoint is that we can associate each possible ranking to a portion of the simplex.
-If we consider the center point (barycenter) of the simplex $\Delta_n$, given by normalization of $e$, i.e. $\Tilde{e}=\frac{1}{n}e=\frac{1}{n}\sum_{i=1}^n e_i$ an we denote $e_0=\tilde e$, then we can define the hyperplanes bisecting the simplex through the center $\Tilde{e}$ and any combination of $n-2$ vertices as
+If we consider the center point (barycenter) of the simplex $\Delta_n$, given by the normalization of $\bm{e}$, i.e. $\bm{e}_0\equiv\bm{e}/n=\sum_{i=1}^n \bm{e}_i/n$, then we can define the hyperplanes bisecting the simplex through the center $\bm{e}_0$ and any combination of $n-2$ vertices as

-The relevance of this construction is that it provides us with a way to classify the points $\pi\in \Delta_n$ according to their ranking.
+The relevance of this construction is that it provides us with a way to classify the points $\bm{\pi}\in \Delta_n$ according to their ranking.
 To see this, consider for instance the hyperplane $\mathcal{H}_4^{1,2}$.
 It can be identified as the region of ranking space where $c_1=c_2$, by definition.
-If we move away from it in the direction of $e_2$ we will have $c_1<c_2$, and viceversa.
+If we move away from it in the direction of $\bm{e}_2$ we will have $c_1<c_2$, and viceversa.

 In general, the ${n \choose 2}$ planes $\mathcal{H}_n^{i,j}$ uniquely determine the pairwise inequalities between components $i,j$ of the PageRank vector.
 The original simplex $\Delta_n$ is then divided into $n!$ regions (the number of permutations of the components of the PageRank vector), each of them determining a different ranking.
 A depiction of these regions for the $n=3$ case can be seen in Figure \ref{fig-rankingtriangle}.